 What you need is one location for your development team to share, compare, and monitor test results to quickly and clearly understand the health of the code and identify regressions.
 Our test results dashboard is framework and tool independent meaning you can use it with nearly anything.

 Give Calliope.pro a try, for free, today and discover the power of collaboration.

 Here at spriteCloud our software testers work with your team to increase your development efficiency, and to help you make the right choice about what framework to use for testing and what tools are the best for your project.
 Part of our mission is to provide you with information to help you become better at testing.

-Another part to achieving that mission is by providing you with our software testing expertise.
-Whether is test automation, functional testing, security and penetration testing, or just providing extra manpower while you ramp up or down a project, we can help you on a contract or project basis.
+Another part of achieving that mission is by providing you with our software testing expertise.
+Whether is test automation, functional testing, security and penetration testing or just providing extra manpower while you ramp up or down a project, we can help you on a contract or project basis.

 For more information about the many ways we can assist you in software and security testing, head to our homepage.
 You can also drop us a message using the contact form below.
 We will get in touch with you and help you find a solution.